innocodive/lets-learn-es2015/AsyncAndJSPromise.md

 };
 ```

-Node.js popularized the The Callback Pattern:
+Node.js popularized the The Callback Pattern.
+Here is an example from jQuery:
 ```javascript
 	$.getJSON("jsonFile.txt", function(data) {
   		//do something with the data